Fantasy football: Who to trade for and who to trade away

 Running backs: Nick Chubb, Aaron Jones, LeSean McCoy, Leonard Fournette, Phillip Lindsay, Jordan Howard, Ronald Jones

 Aaron Jones is another player with his stock at the ceiling.
 The Green Bay Packers running back had a career game in Week 5, rushing for four touchdowns against the Dallas Cowboys.
-He already has eight touchdowns on the season, entering Monday Night Football.
+He already has eight touchdowns on the season.
 I would move on from Jones and try to get an under-performing WR1, such as Hopkins, and an RB2.

 Wide receivers: Tyler Lockett, Amari Cooper, D.J.
 Chark, Julian Edelman